dpnolte/realm-schema-generator/README.md

 yarn add realm
 ```

+## checkout example and run it
+See example folder.
+Clone this repo and run 'yarn example'

 # prepare interface
 have at least one interface with doc tag @realm.
 For example in src/store/models.ts: